 June is Pride Month.
-This June, 2019 we marked the 50th Anniversary of the Stonewall Riots.
+In June, 2019 we marked the 50th Anniversary of the Stonewall Riots.
 The Stonewall event sparked our world-wide movement to tell the truth that God has created and sustained all of us with the full spectrum of sexual orientations and gender expressions.
 Ray Of Hope Church stands dedicated to this truth.
 Would you join us in this proclamation?
 This year, 2019, in honor of Stonewall 50 and 50 years of celebrating God's Rainbow Pride Parade is the perfect time to become active in Ray Of Hope Church.

 Read two Ray Of Hope Church sermons that were written about the Rainbow Flag here: The Rainbow Is God's Gift To Our Community CLICK HERE.
 Also here in a sermon for March 12, 2000 CLICK HERE. ** More information on Gilbert Baker's new book is found on both of these sermon pages.